VenusY/portfolio/README.md

 as a frontend developer and to experiment with building an intuitive and visually appealing user interface.

+The site was built with HTML, Sass, and JavaScript.

 ## Key Features

 ### Contact Form